missionpinball/mpf-docs/config/mpf.rst

 ~~~~~~~~~~~~~~~~~~~~
 Single value, type: ``number`` (will be converted to floating point).
 Default: ``1000.0``

-   For all platforms which non-tickless platforms we poll this often.
+   For all platforms non-tickless platforms we poll this often.

 save_machine_vars_to_disk:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~